sedenuzumculer/Insedeer-testinium-bootcamp-automation-project/README.md

 # Insedeer-testinium-bootcamp-automation-project

-**Proje Tanımı:**
+**Project Description:**

-Bu proje, Testinium Bootcamp kapsamında geliştirilen bir web otomasyon projesidir.
-Amaç, Amazon Türkiye web sitesi üzerinde belirli senaryoları otomatikleştirerek test etmektir.
-Proje, Selenium WebDriver kullanarak Python dilinde yazılmıştır ve POM (Page Object Model) tasarım desenine uygun olarak yapılandırılmıştır.
+This project is a web automation project developed as part of the Testinium Bootcamp.
+The aim is to automate specific scenarios on the Amazon Turkey website and test them.
+The project is written in Python using Selenium WebDriver and structured according to the Page Object Model (POM) design pattern.

-**Proje Özellikleri:**
+**Project Featuresi:**

-* **Amazon Türkiye Otomasyonu:** Amazon Türkiye web sitesinde arama, ürün seçimi, sepete ekleme ve sepet kontrolü gibi işlemleri otomatikleştirir.
+* **Amazon Turkey Automation:**  Automates operations such as searching, selecting a product, adding to the cart, and checking the cart on the Amazon Turkey website.

-* **Selenium WebDriver:** Web tarayıcısı üzerinde etkileşimleri simüle etmek için Selenium WebDriver kütüphanesini kullanır.
+* **Selenium WebDriver:**  Utilizes the Selenium WebDriver library to simulate interactions with the web browser.
-* **Python:** Otomasyon scriptleri Python programlama dili ile yazılmıştır.
+* **Python:** The automation scripts are written in Python programming language.
-* **POM (Page Object Model):** Kodun daha okunabilir, sürdürülebilir ve bakımı kolay olması için POM tasarım deseni kullanılmıştır.
+* **POM (Page Object Model):**  Uses the POM design pattern to ensure the code is more readable, maintainable, and easier to manage.
-* **Locator Kullanımı:** Web elementlerini bulmak için etkili ve güvenilir locator stratejileri kullanılmıştır.
+* **Locator Kullanımı:** Employs effective and reliable locator strategies to identify web elements.
-* **PyCharm IDE:** Geliştirme ortamı olarak PyCharm kullanılmıştır.
+* **PyCharm IDE:** PyCharm is used as the development environment.